Gedionadamu/README-Generator/Generated  ReadMe.md

 # 1. Installation

-  a
+  none

 # How To Use.

-  a
+To install necessary dependencies, run the following command: plug and play

 # License

-  ## Apache
+  ## This Project is licensed under Apache license.

 # Contrubuting Guidelines

-  a
+  none

 # Tests

-  a
+To run test, run the following comands :-

+   npm test

 # Questions

   If you have any question please contact me using the following :-
-  Github :- a
+  Github :- hello.me
-  Email:- a
+  Email:- test@gmail.com